 Yet, despite the hype, the trend towards gray-scale flooring really started as a product of personal preference, not a massive movement.
 It simply became available, people liked it, and they purchased it.
 As it began making waves, influential aficionados naturally caught on.
 It has since become so common that the “wow” factor invoked by its former uniqueness eventually faded.
 Still, it hasn’t actually lost favor, it just isn’t the “latest and greatest” thing anymore.
 So even if you still decide to decorate with gray or black floors, you won’t be seen as out of the loop, you’ll just be regarded as someone with a personalized sense of style.

 A few decades back, intricate patterns spread across tile flooring dominated kitchens and bathrooms.
 Specific patterns were designed to form other new patterns, thus taking a multifaceted approach to design.

-With a growing appreciation for both vintage looks and intricate designs, it’s no wonder that these vintage and encaustic aesthetics are making a comeback.
+With a growing appreciation for both vintage looks and intricate designs, it’s no wonder that these vintage and encaustic tile aesthetics are making a comeback.
 Even better, these styles are becoming more affordable.
-For example, our own Retro Vision Flooring line blends these stunning aesthetics with the exceptional performance and affordability of modern vinyl flooring.

 Need help finding the perfect flooring for your home’s style?
 Visit Columbia’s top flooring experts at Lexington Paint & Flooring today!